Ball w/o You

-"Ball w/o You" (pronounced "Ball without You") is a song by British-American rapper 21 Savage from his second studio album I Am Greater than I Was (2018).
+"Ball w/o You" (stylized in all lowercase, pronounced "Ball without You") is a song by British-American rapper 21 Savage from his second studio album I Am Greater than I Was (2018).
 It was produced by TM88.

 Background and composition

 "Ball w/o You" finds 21 Savage expressing his heartbreak from relationships, stating he prefers loyalty over love; in the first verse, he says, "I'd rather have loyalty than love / 'Cause love really don't mean jack / See love is just a feeling / You can love somebody and still stab them in the back".
 He raps in a falsetto voice on the song.

 The song was speculated to be referencing model Amber Rose, the ex-girlfriend of 21 Savage, but Savage confirmed in an interview with The Breakfast Club that it was not about her.

 Critical reception

 A.D.
 Amorosi of Variety regarded the song to be "soulfully inventive" and a moment in which I Am > I Was is "at its best and most dynamic."
 Tom Breihan of Stereogum described 21 Savage's vocals as "a gloriously unlistenable sound even when it's smothered in Auto-Tune."
 Steve "Flash" Juon of RapReviews wrote, "It would need to be cleaned up for the radio a bit but TM88's work on 'Ball w/o You' is a sure fire hit."